go-simpler/env/README.md

 ### Function-level options

 In addition to the tag-level options, `Load` also supports the following function-level options:

 #### Prefix

-It is a common practise to prefix app's environment variables with some string (e.g., its name).
+It is a common practice to prefix app's environment variables with some string (e.g., its name).
 Such a prefix can be set using the `WithPrefix` option:

 ```go
 os.Setenv("APP_PORT", "8080")